offensive-packaging/documentation/openvpn/index.md

  --route-noexec  : Don't add routes automatically.
 Instead pass routes to
                    --route-up script using environmental variables.
  --route-nopull  : When used with --client or --pull, accept options pushed
-                   by server EXCEPT for routes and dhcp options.
+                   by server EXCEPT for routes, dns, and dhcp options.
  --allow-pull-fqdn : Allow client to pull DNS names from server for
                      --ifconfig, --route, and --route-gateway.
  --redirect-gateway [flags]: Automatically execute routing